nadegeguiglielmoni/GraphUnzip/README.md

   -f FASTA_OUTPUT, --fasta_output FASTA_OUTPUT
                         Optional fasta output [default: None]

+Behavior of GraphUnzip:
+  -c, --conservative    Output very robust contigs.
+Use this option if the coverage information of the graph is
+                        not reliable
+  -b, --bold            [default] Proposes the best untangling it can get (but other equivalent may exist).
+                        Only use this option if the contig coverage information of the graph can be trusted

 Other options:
   -v, --verbose
+  -r, --dont_rename     Use if you don't want to name the resulting supercontigs with short names but want to
-  --dont_merge          If you don't want the output to have all possible contigs merged -u, --unreliable_coverage
+                        keep the names of the original contigs --dont_merge          If you don't want the output to have all possible contigs merged
-                        Use this option if the coverage information of the graph is not reliable

 ```

 To run command HiC-IM: